 These LGAs collectively provide a representative sample of Adamawa’s agro-climatic and agricultural diversity, allowing for a thorough assessment of climate change impacts and adaptation strategies.
 In the second stage, three communities were randomly selected from each LGA using stratified random sampling.
 Stratification was based on proximity to climate-sensitive areas (e.g., riverbanks, drylands), differing agricultural practices (rain-fed versus irrigated farming), and historical exposure to climate hazards such as drought and flooding.

-The third stage involved the selection of households, where 30 farming households were systematically chosen from each community.
+The third stage involved selecting households, with 30 farming households systematically chosen from each community.
 This yielded a total of 270 respondents across the nine communities (3 LGAs × 3 communities × 30 households).
 The sample size was determined using standard household survey procedures to ensure sufficient statistical power for regression analyses.
 Only households primarily engaged in food crop farming were included.

 2.6 Measurement of Variables and Index Construction